nirajp82/IdentityAccessManagement_IAM/Quiz/02-Advanced-Authorization-Policy-Engine.md

 # 2. Rule: Starting a GPU
 allow {
-    # Check the Action explicitly!
+    # Condition A: Check the Action explicitly!
+(Prevents Privilege Escalation)
     input.action == "start_gpu"

-    # The PDP fetches the workspace data...
+    # Condition B: The PDP fetches the workspace data...
     workspace := data.workspaces[input.resource]

-    # It checks the tenant match...
+    # Condition C: It checks the tenant match...
     workspace.tenant_id == input.user_tenant_id

-    # It queries the Billing API...
+    # Condition D: It queries the Billing API...
     billing_response := http.send({"method": "GET", "url": "http://billing-service/status"})
     billing_response.body == "Active"

+    # If A AND B AND C AND D are all true, "allow" becomes TRUE.
 }

 # 3. Rule: Viewing GPU Status (A different action with lighter rules)